Shiffrin 7th in Cortina downhill; record chase on hold

 CORTINA D'AMPEZZO, Italy (AP) — American skier Mikaela Shiffrin's pursuit of a record-breaking 83rd World Cup victory is still on hold.

-Shiffrin stood seventh, 0.39 seconds behind leader Ilka Stuhec, with other skiers still to race during a downhill Saturday on the course that will be used for the 2026 Milan-Cortina Olympics.
+Shiffrin finished seventh, 0.39 seconds behind Slovenian winner Ilka Stuhec in a downhill Saturday on the course that will be used for the 2026 Milan-Cortina Olympics.

 Shiffrin therefore remained tied with former teammate Lindsey Vonn for the women's record at 82 wins each.

-Season-long downhill leader Sofia Goggia, who won Friday’s race in Cortina, fell midway through her run but did not appear injured.
+Season-long downhill leader Sofia Goggia, who won Friday’s race in Cortina, fell midway through her run but avoided injury.

-Shiffrin finished fourth in the first of two downhills in Cortina on Friday.
+Shiffrin finished fourth in the first of two downhills in Cortina on Friday after a slight error.
+In this race, she didn't appear to make any significant mistakes but just didn't have enough speed in a discipline that is far from her best.

 A super-G will complete the Cortina weekend on Sunday.